 IN GENERAL (39:3-10)

-supervision while participating in a behind-the-wheel driving course or is in possession of a
+under supervision while participating in a behind-the-wheel driving course or is in

-you don't you are an unlicensed driver, no exceptions.
-As stated above the penalties for driving
+to drive.
+If you don't you are an unlicensed driver, no exceptions.
+As stated above the

 98%* Success Rate to: